-The GSW-2692 employs a wire-speed, non-blocking switching fabric.
+This switch employs a wire-speed, non-blocking switching fabric.
 This permits simultaneous wire-speed transport of multiple packets at low latency on all ports.
-The switch also features full-duplex capability on all ports, which effectively doubles the bandwidth of each connection.
+These switches also features full-duplex capability on all ports, which effectively doubles the bandwidth of each connection.

-The switch uses store-and-forward switching to ensure maximum data integrity.
+This switch uses store-and-forward switching to ensure maximum data integrity.
 With store-and-forward switching, the entire packet must be received into a buffer and checked for validity before being forwarded.
 This prevents errors from being propagated throughout the network.